What is Small Business Saturday?

-I’m always happy to give free advice, whether it’s Small Business Saturday or not.
-And because my business isn’t normally open on a Saturday I don’t wish to distract anyone from going out on December 7th and supporting their local shops instead.
+My business isn’t normally open on a Saturday so I don’t wish to distract anyone from going out on December 7th and supporting their local shops instead.

 But when you get back from shopping on December 7th, why not stick the kettle on and have a chat with me about your website whilst you put your feet up?

 All you need to do is click on the ‘+’ icon in the black box at the top-right of the screen, let me know your name and we’ll get started.
 If you can’t make it on the day, why not drop me an email instead?

 You might not even have a business of your own, but that doesn’t matter.
 If nothing else, we can just have a good old natter about what you think can be done to encourage people to use local businesses.
 It’s a passion of mine, and I hope you can see the value supporting your local traders too.

 Don’t forget to like the Small Business Saturday UK Facebook page, and follow them on Twitter.
 And whilst you’re logged into your social media accounts, why not take a look at the EggCup Web Design Facebook page, and give us a cheeky follow on Twitter as well to keep up to date with the latest developments in the world of small business and web design.